hungcq/knowledge-repo/IT/designing-data-intensive-applications/11-stream-processing.md

     - Load balancing: redeliver mes to other consumer in case no ack -> no mes order
     - Fan-out
 #### Log-based message broker
+- Techs: Kafka, Amazon Kinesis Streams, Twitter's DistributedLog, Google Cloud Pub/Sub
-- Adv over traditional mes broker:
+- Advs over traditional mes broker:
   - Store mes to allow reprocessing
   - Can produce even without consumer (no memory used up)
 - Use append-only log files, partitioned across machines
 - Topic: group of partitions with mes of the same type
 - Order: only within, not across partition
-- Parallelize by assign dif partition to dif consumer group (1/many nodes)
+- Parallelize by assign dif partitions to dif consumer
 - -> Problems:
   - Num consumers must <= num partitions
-  - Head of line blocking within partition
+  - Head of line blocking within partition (1 message at top of partition is slow to process)
 - Track processed mes by consumer offset
 - Old mes dropped if out of disk space
 ### 11.2.
 Databases and streams
 - Replication log as data stream
 - -> Keep heterogeneous data systems in sync
 - Problem with dual write (client write to both systems at the same time): write order can't be ensured
-- Change data capture:
+- Change data capture (CDC):
   - Observe all change written to a leader DB, extract & replicate to other systems
   - Optimizations:
     - Taking DB snapshot corresponding to a log offset